pantheon-systems/documentation/source/releasenotes/2024-02-14-q1-product-announcement.md

 categories: [new-feature, front-end-sites, performance, wordpress, general]
 ---

 We hope this release note finds you in high spirits.
-We've got some fantastic news to share from our latest product announcement – new features, improvements, and one of our most requested changes ever.
+We've got some fantastic news to share from our latest product announcement – new features, improvements, and some of our most requested changes ever.

 🚀 **WebOps Certification Program and free study guide**